 The driving member of a clutch is the flywheel.
 It is mounted on the crankshaft the driven member is the pressure plate.
 This is mounted on the transmission shaft.
 The clutch plates are between the two members.

-When the clutch is engaged, the engine to the rear wheels through the transmission system.
-When the clutch is disengaged by pushing a clutch pedal, the engine is disconnected from the transmission.
+When the clutch is engaged, the engine is to the rear wheels through the transmission system.
+When the clutch is disengaged by pushing the clutch pedal, the engine is disconnected from the transmission.
 Thus, the power stops flowing to the rear wheels while the engine is still running.

 Clutch Plate or Disc